factorial-io/phabalicious/docs/configuration.md

 ### Configuration for the git-method

-* `gitRootFolder`  the folder, where the git-repository is located.
+* `git.rootFolder`  the folder, where the git-repository is located.
 Defaults to `rootFolder`
-* `branch` the name of the branch to use for deployments, they get usually checked out and pulled from origin.
+* `git.branch` the name of the branch to use for deployments, they get usually checked out and pulled from origin.
-* `ignoreSubmodules` default is false, set to false, if you don't want to update a projects' submodule on deploy.
+* `git.ignoreSubmodules` default is false, set to false, if you don't want to update a projects' submodule on deploy.
-* `gitOptions` a keyed list of options to apply to a git command.
+* `git.options` a keyed list of options to apply to a git command.
 Currently only pull is supported.
 If your git-version does not support `--rebase` you can disable it via an empty array: `pull: []`

 ### Configuration for the composer-method